OI-wiki/i18n/docs/basic/merge-sort.md

   }
   for (int i = ll; i < rr; ++i) a[i] = t[i];
 }
-// The key point of this code block is that only create array once to avoid useless construction and destruction of object in every recursive call.
+// The key point of this code block is that only create array once to avoid time cost of allocating memory in every recursive call.
 ```

 ### Python